saqanj/Stocker/README.md

     6. http://127.0.0.1:8080/ai/generate/firstPrompt - This route will generate the first-prompt and provide the AI Analysis that needs to be sent to the Blog-Post Front-End.
     7. http://127.0.0.1:5010/postdata - You can provide the AI output from the previous route to this route as a parameter for the front-end to be displayed.
     8. http://127.0.0.1:5010/ - You can use this to then view your Stock UI Static HTML page with the new Blog Post.
+- For more blog posts to be generated:
     9. Repeat step 1, 2, 5, and run this route for a new AI Post to be generated: http://127.0.0.1:8080/ai/generate/subsequentPrompts
-    10. You can then use step 7 and 8 to view updated blog posts.
+    10. You can then use step 7 and 8 to view updated blog posts after doing step 9.

 # Lessons Learned & Project Recap
 - CI/CD Pipelines!
 Having automated CI/CD Pipelines for building Docker Containers, and re-applying Kubernetes files is a MUST!
 This project was done using manual build and re-deployments and it was a huge hassle.